-Full-mouth dental implants (also called all-on-four, all-on-4, full-arch, and teeth-in-a-day dental implants) are growing in popularity.
+Full-mouth dental implants (also called 4-on-1 full arch, 4-on-1 full arch, full-arch, and teeth-in-a-day dental implants) are growing in popularity.
 If you have multiple damaged or missing teeth, full-mouth dental implants are a more efficient and cost-effective way of restoring all your teeth.
 Of course, full-mouth dental implants are still a significant investment for patients, which is why many look to Mexico for seemingly lower prices, which oftentimes may appear too good to be true.

 Our office has found that many patients haven’t been told about the real risks involved with traveling to Mexico for dental implants.
-Even more, many have no idea of the risks specific to full-mouth or all-on-four dental procedures performed in Mexico for medical tourism.
+Even more, many have no idea of the risks specific to full-mouth or 4-on-1 full arch dental procedures performed in Mexico for medical tourism.
 Let’s take a look at the risks, as well as the true cost of full-mouth implants in Mexico.

-All-on-4 implants are permanent, prosthetic teeth that replace an entire row of missing, damaged, or otherwise failing teeth for the upper or lower jaws or both.
+4-on-1 Full Arch implants are permanent, prosthetic teeth that replace an entire row of missing, damaged, or otherwise failing teeth for the upper or lower jaws or both.
 Only four implant screws are used to anchor the prosthetics, which allows for easier and faster recovery.
-Patients who receive all-on-four dental implants don’t have to avoid any kinds of foods and need to only follow basic oral hygiene.
+Patients who receive 4-on-1 full arch dental implants don’t have to avoid any kinds of foods and need to only follow basic oral hygiene.

-All-on-4 implants offer many benefits compared to other products, including snap-in dentures, permanent dentures, or anchor-supported dentures.
-All-on-4 implants are permanent, don’t require nightly cleanings like dentures do, and only need normal brushing and rinsing.
+4-on-1 Full Arch implants offer many benefits compared to other products, including snap-in dentures, permanent dentures, or anchor-supported dentures.
+4-on-1 Full Arch implants are permanent, don’t require nightly cleanings like dentures do, and only need normal brushing and rinsing.

 As we mentioned, the biggest factor that causes patients to look to Mexico for full-mouth dental implants is the cost.
 At a glance, it seems like Mexico might offer significant savings, but there are many cost factors that are easy to obscure or hide.
-Full-mouth or all-on-four dental implants are an intensive complex procedure, with many factors that can vary the cost.
+Full-mouth or 4-on-1 full arch dental implants are an intensive complex procedure, with many factors that can vary the cost.

 First, let’s start with the straightforward cost.
 Most patients can expect to pay at least $11,000 – $15,000 per arch, or row of teeth for one jaw.
 The problem that most patients don’t realize (including patients seeking care in the United States), is that the upfront cost advertised is rarely all-inclusive.
 This means, in addition to this cost, you may need to pay for: